2019 Hyundai Santa Fe spy shots

 The prototype is for the redesigned version of the larger three-row model, though it’s a safe bet Hyundai is also at work on a redesigned version of the two-row Santa Fe Sport.

+We've heard that Hyundai is mulling whether to revive the Veracruz name for the three-row version, though nothing has been confirmed yet.
+The original Veracruz was dropped after the 2012 model year.

-The design appears to be evolutionary although there are some subtle differences.
+The design of the new SUV appears to be evolutionary although there are some subtle differences.
 For example, the side mirrors are now positioned on the doors instead of at the base of the A-pillars.

-It also appears that the headlights are adopting a split design where the daytime running lights sit at the top near the leading edge of the hood and the main projectors form a vertical stack below.
+The headlights are also adopting a split design where the daytime running lights sit at the top near the leading edge of the hood and the main projectors form a vertical stack below.
+This is the new look for Hyundai's SUVs and has already appeared on the Kona subcompact.

 2019 Hyundai Santa Fe spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-The grille, meanwhile, adopts the new pattern of Hyundai’s Cascading grille design debuting on the 2018 Elantra GT.
+The grille, meanwhile, adopts Hyundai’s cascading grille design that we first saw on the 2018 Elantra GT.

-It’s too early to talk powertrains but expect the Santa Fe to continue with a naturally-aspirated V-6 while the Santa Fe Sport should continue with inline-4 options.
-Front-wheel drive should continue to be standard with all-wheel drive remaining as an option.
+It’s too early to talk powertrains but expect the three-row SUV to continue with a naturally-aspirated V-6 while the two-row model should continue with inline-4 options.
+Front-wheel drive should continue to be standard on both, with all-wheel drive remaining an option.

-Popular rivals for the Santa Fe include the Ford Explorer, Honda Pilot, Kia Sorrento and Toyota Highlander.
-It will also face stiff competition from the new Volkswagen Atlas and Subaru’s upcoming Tribeca successor.
+Potential rivals include the Ford Explorer, Honda Pilot, Kia Sorrento and Toyota Highlander as well as newcomers such as the Volkswagen Atlas and yet-to-be-revealed Subaru Ascent.

 Look for a debut in 2018, meaning we should see the vehicle arrive as a 2019 model.